-- The general structure should be as follows: Introduction, Geological Setting, Material and Method, Results, Discussion, Conclusion. - Ensure that content of separate sections e.g. 'Results' and 'Discussion' remains distinct. - The Introduction does not have a heading.
+- The general structure should be as follows: Introduction, Geological Setting, Material and Method, Results, Discussion, Conclusion.
+It is not necessary to use these exact headings; please divide your text appropriately but following these themes. - Ensure that content of separate sections e.g. 'Results' and 'Discussion' remains distinct. - The Introduction does not have a heading.
 The main aims of the article and its appeal to a general audience should be outlined in this section. - Detailed formal systematic descriptions should be placed at the end of the article after the significance of the taxa has been established.